 Transfer Credit & Waivers

-Students who can demonstrate that their knowledge and skills are equivalent to those gained by courses offered at Southern Virginia University—whether they were gained by formal education, exam, work experience, or life experience—may apply for academic credit or course waivers.
+Students who can demonstrate that their knowledge and skills are equivalent to those gained by courses offered at Southern Virginia University—whether they were gained by formal education or exam—may apply for academic credit or course waivers.
 Credit or waivers may be granted through a number of means: transfer credit from other post-secondary institutions, Advanced Placement (AP) Exam scores, International Baccalaureate (IB) credit, or portfolio.
 The university does not grant academic credit for coursework taken on a noncredit basis.

 Credit for Foreign Language Experience

 Students who come to Southern Virginia University with substantial previous experience in a foreign language (whether through classroom experience or contact with the language by living in a foreign language culture) may receive up to twelve hours of foreign language course credit after a language skill assessment (requiring a nominal fee).
 The assessment exam should be taken in the student’s first semester at Southern Virginia University, or in the first semester after having lived in a foreign-language culture.
 No credit will be granted below the level of a course for which a student already has earned credit.
-Native speakers of a language other than English may receive twelve hours of credit after taking a language skill assessment of English (requiring a nominal fee.
+Native speakers of a language other than English may receive twelve hours of credit after taking a language skill assessment of English (requiring a nominal fee).
 For languages where no exam exists, students may receive twelve credit hours by providing proof of proficiency with a letter from an appropriate authority stating that the person does indeed speak the language at or above the intermediate level, plus completion of a portfolio.
-To make arrangements for assessment, contact the Registrar’s Office.
 Only pass/fail credit will be awarded.

 Advanced Placement Scores